 Spelling variations of this family name include: Paparo, Paparoni, Papparo, Papparoni and others.

-First found in Rome a city the capital of the Kingdom of Italy.
+First found in Rome (Italian: Roma), the capital of the Kingdom of Italy.
 Little can be said in the space available which would do justice to the history of this beautiful city.
 From 1000 B.C, its history is a book of life itself.
 The buildings, culture, arts, cathedrals, churches, museums galleries hold untold treasures unequalled anywhere else in the world.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 Giovanni Paparoni (d. circa 1158) was made an Italian Cardinal by Pope Celestine II in 1133/4, and was a prominent papal legate in the Church's dealings with Ireland and Scotland at that time.

 This web page shows only a small excerpt of our Papparo research.
 Another 321 words(23 lines of text) are included under the topic Early Papparo History in all our PDF Extended History products.

 More information is included under the topic Early Papparo Notables in all our PDF Extended History products.